skiphansen/panog2_ldr/README.md

 ldr>
 ```

-DZ22-2 note:  Do not turn ON autoboot for on the DZ22-2, it is unknown
+DZ22-2 note:  Do not turn ON autoboot on the DZ22-2, it is unknown
 how the "Pano button" is handled on the DZ22.

 ## Autoerase [on | off]